PD Dr. habil. Stefanie Schäfer

 - show Content Research Interests & Upcoming Talks

-She studied English and French in Trier and Minneapolis and received her M.A. and state teacher’s degrees from the University of Trier in 2005 with a thesis on Beat literature.
-She holds a PhD in English Literature from the University of Heidelberg (2009) and received her habilitation/venia legendi on North American Literature and Culture from the Friedrich Schiller University Jena in 2017.
+Dr. Schäfer studied English and French in Trier and Minneapolis and received her M.A. and state teacher’s degrees from the University of Trier in 2005 with a thesis on Beat literature.
+She holds a PhD in English Literature from the University of Heidelberg (2009) and a habilitation/venia legendi for North American Literature and Culture from the Friedrich Schiller University Jena (2017).
 Her second book, "Yankee Yarns.
 Storytelling and the Invention of the National Body in 19th-Century American Culture", examines the performance of white American masculinity in the Yankee figure.

 Select Recent Publications